Former Public School Choir Director, Folsom, CA.

 Starter Guitars:

-Beginners should start with a nylon string (classical) guitar as they have much less tension and thus easier to play.
+Beginners should start with a nylon string (classical) guitar as they have much less tension and thus are easier to play.
 Even players planning to be rock stars should start with nylon string instruments.

-Guitars should be sized for a student, 1/2 sized 3/4 and 7/8th.
-I do not carry these instruments but will recommend a size and brand that will work on line.
+Guitars should be sized for a student: 1/2 sized 3/4, and 7/8th.
+I do not carry these instruments but will recommend a size and brand that will work online.
 You still want a guitar that will play easily and correctly and sound good so as not to discourage a young student.

 Perhaps I can sell it for you to a future student when the student outgrows it.